andrinruegg/m431_ap_23a_/Documentary/IPERKA/Realise.md

 _______________
 # How I approached the tasks:
-When you look at the planning: [Plan.md]: https://github.com/andrinruegg/m431_ap_23a_/blob/main/Documentary/IPERKA/Plan.md You can see the multiple tasks I set myself.
+When you look at the planning: [Plan.md]: https://github.com/andrinruegg/m431_ap_23a_/blob/main/Documentary/IPERKA/Plan.md <br>
+You can see the multiple tasks I set myself.
 Before starting out, I always informed myself about the things I do.
 An example is how I should create a map.
 I looked up for tutorials and then I just did my tasks.
 If i was happy with the completed task, I went to the next one.
 After every task I also checked if the task was done right.

 # Setup Tasks: